Roadmaps

 • Quarterly convening of the California Broadband Council.

-1.3.1.0.17: By the end of Q3 2025, establish quarterly SIG and OAWG meetings to increase stakeholder touchpoints by 5% for sharing of best practices to increase efficiency.
+1.3.1.0.17: By Q1 of 2026, establish monthly Digital Equity Community of Practice and Quarterly Tribal Collaboration Group meetings to increase stakeholder touchpoints by 5% for the sharing of best practices to increase efficiency.

 Goal 2: Secure California's Technology Investments